The Emergency Volunteer Air Corps promotes

 we can send you bulletins!

 reserved.
-Copyright applies to all pages on web site except for pages marked
+Copyright applies to all pages on web site except for pages,

-with a more specific copyright notice; however: permission
+with a more specific copyright notice and/or provided by a different organization.
+However: permission

-is hereby granted for individuals or groups to copy and distribute this
+is hereby granted for individuals or groups to copy and distribute EVAC's

 material for non-profit volunteer public benefit purposes, provided that